Poksliun/LeetCode/README.md

-# Privat Project for solve LeetCode
+# Privat Project for solution LeetCode